harikt/cakephp-orm-shell/README.md

 # Cakephp ORM Shell

+> Implemented in [cakephp/migrations](https://github.com/cakephp/migrations/pull/312) .
+So this package is no longer needed.

 Currently this is an implementation of [ORM Cache Shell](http://book.cakephp.org/3.0/en/console-and-shells/orm-cache.html) as a standalone package so can it be used with [cakephp/orm](https://packagist.org/packages/cakephp/orm).